 Further to the formation of the overall Internal Governance Framework, it should be noted that the Board has appointed a Risk Manager to ensure that all the different types of risks taken by the Company are in compliance with the Law and the obligations of the Company under the Law, and that all necessary procedures, relating to risk management are in place and are functional on an operational level from a day-to-day basis.
-The Risk Manager reports directly to the Senior Management of the Company.
+The Risk Manager reports directly to the Senior Management of the Company while as previously discussed, is responsible to control and overview the Risk Manager's actions/ performance at work.